 If you are even slightly interested in language and linguistics, chances are you heard the term Universal Grammar a fair amount of times.
 It is a central concept in modern linguistics and the most controversial.
 It is a term that was born in the pursuit of trying to answer some very

 Simply put, Universal Grammar (UG) is the idea that all human languages share the same fundamental principles.
 It’s mostly associated with Noam

 Chomksy goes further than that.
-He claims that said linguistic blueprint is universal, that the rules and principles contained in it is part of the human DNA and is thus shared by all members of our species, regardless of any ethnolinguistic differences.
+He claims that said linguistic blueprint is universal, that the rules and principles contained in it are part of the human DNA and are thus shared by all members of our species, regardless of any ethnolinguistic differences.
 That linguistic blueprint is the most basic rules of grammar, of human language, and we are all born with it.
-It is only with the input from our parents (whom, of course, speak different languages) that children acquire different languages.
+It is only with input from our parents (who, of course, speak different languages) that children acquire different languages.
 But the fundamentals are all the same, they are universal.
 It is the universal grammar and it’s in all of us.

 Or so Chomsky and his proponents would have you believe.

 There are of course linguists who don’t buy into it this premise, and it was subjected to heavy scrutiny.
 Thus, over the years, more and more aspects of Chomsky’s proposed Universal Grammar have been falsified, and by this

 Maybe UG really does exist.
 Who knows, maybe in 50 years’ time we’ll have a clearer understanding of how the hell our children can acquire language at such blinding speeds, and it really is all because of a neurological linguistic blueprint inherent in our species.
 Or maybe it doesn’t.
 Or we may never know.